 Jake Tarrence is a graduate student in the Department of Sociology at The Ohio State University, and a graduate student affiliate of the Institute for Population Research.
 He is broadly interested in health across the life course.
 His research interests include: health and well-being; aging and the life course; stress and biomarkers of stress; race and race relations; contextual effects on health; and quantitative methods.
 His scholarship has appeared in The Journal of Health and Social Behavior, Social Science and Medicine – Population Health, Ethnic and Racial Studies, The Hispanic Journal of Behavioral Sciences, and Asian American Society: An Encyclopedia.

 He is currently working on two major projects.
-The first focuses on understanding the health consequences of intergenerational socioeconomic mobility.
+The first focuses on understanding race/ethnic differences in the effects of socioeconomic factors on health.
 The second focuses on exploring social relationships among older adults in the United States.